 The course will offer you:

-The School of Education is committed to developing capable educational researchers as well as enabling you to improve your career prospects.
+The Faculty of Social Sciences is committed to developing capable educational researchers as well as enabling you to improve your career prospects, employability is an important focus of this course.
 We aim to:

 For information on possible sources of funding, visit: